 The Code requires all land and property to be formally revalued at least every five years.
-Our revaluations are done on a two year rolling programme, this years valuation covers a full valuation of all Non School assets as at 31st March 2021 and a review of all maintained School and Nursery assets as at 31st March 2021.
+Our revaluations are done on a two year rolling programme, this years valuation covers a full valuation of all School assets as at 31st December 2021, with a review of any movement between then and 31st March 2022.
+And a review of all Non School assets as at 31st March 2022.